 An interdisciplinary study of the refugee experience from global and local perspectives.
 The course will examine how the human rights of refugees are understood from the points of view of international law, humanitarian institutions, and of refugees themselves.
 The ways in which refugees negotiate the trauma of the past and the demands of everyday life in cities in their host countries will also be examined.
 Includes a directed field research experience.
 (Also listed as ANTH 3445 and URBS 3445.)
 (Offered every other year.)
-Prerequisite: At least 3 hours completed in ANTH, SOCI, or URBS childhood and youth in society.
-This framework will involve historical, cross-cultural, economic, and political considerations of childhood and young adulthood.
-Using comparative and historical methods, we will examine the changing social status of children.
-Various social institutions, such as families, education, and the media, will be studied.
-Finally, we will study how contemporary American children and young adults fare, and why this is so.
-(Offered occasionally.)
-Prerequisite: At least 3 hours completed in Sociology
+Prerequisite: At least 3 hours completed in ANTH, SOCI, or URBS about, and theorize punishment.
+It introduces students to the American model of criminal punishment, contextualizes the American system internationally, and critically analyzes concepts of punishment generally.
+(Also listed as ANTH 3446.)
+(Offered every Spring).